...

 • Non-material damage attempts to account for any mental trauma that may have been caused by your data breach.
 Having your privacy violated can often equate to the feeling of being robbed, which has the potential to affect wider aspects of your life, such as relationships, work, and even your day-to-day ability to function as you did before.

 Following the case of Vidal-Hall and others v Google Inc in 2015, compensation for data breach claims can now be awarded for non-material damage alone.
-Judicial College Guidelines (JCG) can be used to assess mental injury.
+Judicial College guidelines (JCG) can be used to assess mental injury.
+These guidelines provide a list of figures that may be considered as compensation in the event of a data breach.

 No Win No Fee Housing Association Data Breach Claims